Memphis Group: Impact

-Notable Memphis design collectors included fashion designer Karl Lagerfeld and musician David Bowie.
-After Bowie's death in 2016, his collection was auctioned off at Sotheby's for a total of £1,387,000.
+Notable Memphis style collectors included fashion designer Karl Lagerfeld and musician David Bowie.
+Bowie, a passionate collector of the design collective's pieces, described the "jolt" and "impact" of entering a room with a Memphis cabinet.
+He noted that its effect was "visceral," especially when it first emerged.
+After Bowie's death in 2016, part of his collection, including the pieces he owned from the Memphis Group, was auctioned off at a Sotheby's auction.

-A "flat, geometric, figurative" illustration style "usually made up of solid colours", popular in the late 2010s, particularly with startups, was dubbed "Corporate Memphis" by Wired Magazine for its resemblance to Memphis designs.
+A "flat, geometric, figurative" illustration style "usually made up of solid colours", popular in the late 2010s, particularly with startups, was dubbed "Corporate Memphis" by Wired Magazine for its resemblance to Memphis style.

 Designers

 Being the founder of the group, Ettore Sottsass became the leader of the Memphis Group and is now one of the most well known Italian post-War designers.

 Martine Bedin, a French designer, was also a member of Memphis.
-She first joined the group when she was in her twenties and was deemed in charge of over-looking all Memphis lighting that was produced.
+She first joined the group when she was in her twenties and was deemed in charge of overlooking all Memphis lighting that was produced.
 Her father had been an engineer and she was also continuously 'playing with forbidden things', all of which contributed to her designated position.
 During her time in Memphis, Bedin designed and thought of numerous ideas.
-Her design of the Super lamp placed on wheels, first designed in 1978, supposedly represented, along with a group of other objects, 'friend-like' items.
+Her design of the Super lamp placed on wheels, first designed in 1978, supposedly represented, along with a group of other objects, "friend-like" items.
 Bedin's lamp was later produced in an artisanal workshop, where all Memphis products were manufactured, and her first prototype is now featured in the Victoria & Albert Museum, in London, England.

 Peter Shire, a sculptor, designer and potter originally from California, was another figure who formed the Memphis Group.
-He was first discovered thanks to Wet: The Magazine of Gourmet Bathing, a lifestyle publication on the west coast that Sottsass' partner on occasion would contribute to.
+He was first discovered thanks to Wet: The Magazine of Gourmet Bathing, a lifestyle publication on the west coast that Sottsass's partner on occasion would contribute to.
 In one article featuring Shire's teapots in 1977, he quoted "I'm not much of a tea-drinker [...]
 Actually my first impulse is to put Coke in teapots.
 I'm a big Coke drinker and I'd love to see Coke flowing out of the teapots and foaming on the ground."
 His unique approach and attitude later secured him a spot as a member of Memphis.

-After Memphis' disbandment in 1987, members went their separate ways.
-Some like Nathalie Du Pasquier, a French-born ex-member of the group, have collaborated with brands and companies in recent years.
+After Memphis's disbandment in 1987, members went their separate ways.
+Some, including Nathalie Du Pasquier, a French-born ex-member of the group, have collaborated with brands and companies in recent years.
 In 2013, she and the Danish company HAY collaborated where she designed and created Memphis-esque patterned bags.
 She later on also collaborated with American Apparel, a Canadian-founded fashion company that moved to California, where she designed one of their collections.

-The designs of the Memphis Group have acted as an inspiration to many other fashion companies, like Dior and Missoni, who both were inspired to design fashion collections based on Memphis' original work.
+The designs of the Memphis Group have acted as an inspiration to many other fashion companies, such as Dior and Missoni, who were inspired to design fashion collections based on Memphis's original work.

 Memphis included contributions from many international architects and designers.